EVHaste/haste-makes-waste/_posts/2024-03-13-history-of-journalism.markdown

 ## The Script:

 <sub>*(Please note, I was flexible with delivery when the video was in production, so this may not be 100% verbatim!
-I didn't originally write this to be written, but thought it would be a nice accessibility option, so cleaning it up and moving the citations to be in-line is on my to-do list.)*</sub>
+I didn't originally write this to be read, but thought it would be a nice accessibility option, so cleaning it up and moving the citations to be in-line is on my to-do list.)*</sub>

 ---